-> “More than 50% of our exports go to EU countries,” said Sky News during the campaign, and membership meant we had a say over how trading rules were drawn up.
+“More than 50% of our exports go to EU countries,” said Sky News during the referendum campaign, and membership meant we had a say over how trading rules were drawn up.
 Within the EU, Britain also benefited from trade deals between the EU and other world powers (now including Canada and Japan, which have both concluded free-trade deals with the EU since the UK voted to leave).

-> Outside the EU, said Remainers, the UK would lose the benefits of free trade with neighbours and reduce its negotiating power with the rest of the world.
+Outside the EU, said Remainers, the UK would lose the benefits of free trade with neighbours and reduce its negotiating power with the rest of the world.
 Brexiteers, meanwhile, said the UK could compensate for those disadvantages by establishing its own trade agreements – and that most small and medium-sized firms, which have never traded overseas, would be freed of the regulatory burden that comes with EU membership.

 So far the UK has signed around 70 trade deals and agreements in principle with other countries, and one with the EU.

 But, as the BBC reported in October 2021, the majority of these deals are “rollover” deals, which copy the terms of the deals the UK already had when it was an EU member, “rather than creating new benefits”.

 The UK signed a trade deal with Australia in December 2021, the first negotiated from scratch since the UK left the EU, which the UK government said would “unlock £10.4 billion of additional trade”.
 The UK has also signed new trade deals with Japan as well as an agreement with Norway, Iceland and Liechtenstein.